-If you are an athlete who needs to take a prohibited substance and/or method and you have not been notified that you are in a testing pool, or USADA has not advised you that you are required to file Whereabouts and undergo mandatory education, you should fill out the TUE Pre-Check Form on USADA.org/tue.
+If an athlete needs to take a prohibited substance and/or method and they have not been notified that they are in a USADA pool, or USADA has not advised them that they are required to file Whereabouts and undergo mandatory education, the athlete should fill out the TUE Pre-Check Form on USADA.org/tue.

-Testing pool athletes (both international and national level) should apply for a TUE from USADA prior to using any prohibited medications.
+Whereabouts testing pool athletes (both international and national level) should apply for a TUE from USADA prior to using any prohibited medications.

-BEFORE YOU APPLY FOR A TUE
+BEFORE APPLYING FOR A TUE

-- Advise your treating physician that you are an athlete and some medications and other treatment methods (e.g., intravenous infusions/injections) may be prohibited for use in sport. - Search GlobalDRO.com to determine the status of the medication your physician intends to prescribe and if it is prohibited, ask the physician if there are any alternative medications available that don't contain a prohibited substance. - If a prohibited medication is recommended, testing pool athletes should immediately apply for a TUE, while all other athletes should submit a TUE Pre-Check Form (USADA.org/tue-pre-check-form) to USADA to determine if a TUE is required.
+- Athletes should advise their treating physicians that they are subject to testing and that some medications and other treatment methods (e.g., intravenous infusions/injections) may be prohibited for use in sport. - Search GlobalDRO.com to determine the status of the medication the physician intends to prescribe and if it is prohibited, ask the physician if there are any alternative medications available that don't contain a prohibited substance. - If a prohibited medication is recommended, Whereabouts testing pool athletes should immediately apply for a TUE, while all other athletes should submit a TUE Pre-Check Form (USADA.org/tue-pre-check-form) to USADA to determine if a TUE is required.
 If you become a testing pool athlete, any previous TUE Pre-Check Form results no longer apply and you should apply for a TUE.